aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 - **Data problems are invisible** until something breaks spectacularly
 - **Data problems require domain expertise**, not just engineering skill

-If a senior data engineer costs $200K+/year (fully loaded, including benefits, insurance, fancy cups of coffee in the break room, etc etc), and they spend half their time fighting fires instead of building features, you're burning $100K annually on invisible costs.
+If a senior data engineer costs $200K+/year (fully loaded, including benefits, insurance, fancy cups of coffee in the break room, etc., etc.), and they spend half their time fighting fires instead of building features, you're burning $100K annually on invisible costs.
 Multiply that by your team size.

 ### The Compounding Effect

 Bad data decisions compound like credit card debt.
-Here's examples from a variety of a companies:
+Here are examples from a variety of companies:

-**Quarter 1**: "Let's just store everything as strings, we'll fix it later"
+**Quarter 1**: "Let's just store everything as strings, we'll fix it later.”

 - Engineering time: 0 hours
 - Technical debt created: Unknown